Stamplay/docs/source/includes/api.md

 This is made to govern which origins are authorized and which are not.
 By default only the base URL ending with `.stamplayapp.com` is the one allowed to send requests.

-To enabled other CORS enabled domains, visit the **Hosting** section with the Stamplay editor.
+To enable other CORS enabled domains, visit the **Dashboard -> Settings** section in the Stamplay Editor.

 ## Allowed HTTP Requests